theroyalwedesign/interfacevision.github.com/technology.md

 ## Footnotes

 {#id-1} 1.
-Within this "paper" we look at systems as being similar to objects, classes, modules and the such.
+Within this "paper" we look at systems as being "similar" to objects, classes, modules, subroutines and the such.

 {#id-2} 2.
 Interface Vision was written in C#.
 Note that we are providing a withLong property where, later on in the page, you see it is withSystem.
 In reality, and for execution speed, every object can implement a with* method where * is a primitive data type like long, int, float, boolean, long, etc.

 {#id-3} 3.
 Note that we do not provide a configuration for the form itself.
 This was done to keep the example simple.

 {#id-4} 4.
 We could generalize the idea of locating information within our framework.

-{#id-5} 5.
-Some may view a global instance as a “hack”.
-This is just an example and other methods of memory access are used.

 {#id-6} 6.
 Note that, to keep the example simple, we do not provide a configuration for the form itself.
 The Form class would be part of the vision framework.
 Instantiating and defining the form would be done in the exact same manner as was done with the Add program.